justinctollison/osticket-prereqs/README.md

 ### Step 10: osTicket Configurations

 Before we can finally install osTicket, we'll need to do some more configurations.
 First navigate back to the C: drive and into `inetpub → wwwroot → osticket → include` and find the file `ost-sampleconfig.php`.
 We want to rename this file to `ost-config.php`.
 It must be named exactly, be careful not to typo it.
-Next, osTicket needs permission to make changes to that same file.
-Right-click it → Properties → Security → Advanced → Disable Inheritance → Remove all inherited permissions from this object.
-Then we're going to add a new permissions, so select Add and then at the top should be a "Select a Principal" option.
+Next, osTicket needs permIISion to make changes to that same file.
+Right-click it → Properties → Security → Advanced → Disable Inheritance → Remove all inherited permIISions from this object.
+Then we're going to add a new permIISions, so select Add and then at the top should be a "Select a Principal" option.
 Click that and it should open a new menu.
 Inside the "Enter a name..." we're going to enter **Everyone**.
 You can click "Check Names" on the right for it to autoselect.
 And then check **Full Control**.
 Go ahead and click apply and ok to all the menus.

 <br>
 <img width="1344" height="784" alt="image" src="https://github.com/user-attachments/assets/314b6ac4-a17e-4291-b63f-099b5cb762ae" />